kopi9999/mz80emu/doc/src/config.md

 | `struct ClockInfo* clockInfo` | Pointer to struct where data of clock and strobes will be loaded. |

 `loadConfig()` function loads and validates data from configuration file.
 If loading was successful, it saves data in pointers provided as function arguments.
 However, if data is invalid, these pointers may also contain some data loaded before an error was detected.
 In case an error was found, the function prints an error message.

+At the beginning the function checks if `config.txt` file exists.
+Then, it loads data from this file line by line.
+Simultaneously, there is performed a first part of validation.
+Each line is validated instantly after loading.
+When the line is invalid, loading is canceled.
+First part of validation detects such errors as passing a text when a number is expected or incorrect number of values.

+Data immediately after loading and initial validation is still not suitable for use.
+So next begins a second part of validation and parallel loading data to appropriate pointers.
+This part of validation can detect errors impossible to find before the enitre data is loaded.
+They include, among others: an ID which does not exist or situation when number of values in corresponding sections is not equal.
+This part is also performed "line by line" - program validates one part of data and if it is valid, it is loaded to pointer with data ready to use.

 ### `detectLoadingStep(row)`